Saralee Etter writes Regency romances and Victorian mysteries, and also helpful articles on real-life topics.

 Although most typical kids start learning to drive when they are 15 or so, my son's anxiety about driving was such that we delayed his driver's training until he was 18 years old.

-On one hand, I don’t blame him for his worries.
-After all, the idea of learning how to keep 3,000 pounds of metal, glass and gasoline from crashing into a wall or hurtling down into a ditch is enough to make anyone nervous.
+On the one hand, I don't blame him for his worries.
+After all, the idea of learning how to keep 3,000 pounds of metal, glass, and gasoline from crashing into a wall or hurtling down into a ditch is enough to make anyone nervous.

 And there are so many skills to learn when it comes to driving a car: Not only do you have to know how to operate all the equipment, but you have to learn how much space your vehicle takes up, where its "edges" are, and where you are in the driving lane when you're on the road.
 That takes some getting used to, because we don't sit right in the center of the car when we drive.

 Then there's the tricky issue of figuring out the subtle signs that tell us what other drivers are about to do—whether they are planning to speed up, slow down, switch lanes, or turn.

 We know what we are about to do, but what about those other drivers?
 Sure, there are laws, and there is accepted driving etiquette.
 But not everyone follows the rules and predicting the behavior of strangers is a daunting task for anyone, let alone someone on the autism spectrum.